 Observe Additional Crews.
 At the discretion of the NRC region, perform this activity if the inspector observes a dynamic simulator scenario crew failure during the regularly scheduled inspection, or as a possible response to allegations associated with licensed operator performance or requalification training.

 Perform IP 41500.
-This activity should be performed the NRC is concerned with the quality of licensed operator requalification training at a facility.
-Initiators for this activity include: (1) significant in-plant operator performance issues that have requalification training quality as a root cause, (2) a failure rate on a requalification examination of greater than or equal to 50 percent, (3) indications of a breakdown in the systems approach to training at the facility, or (4) as a possible response to allegations associated with licensed operator performance or requalification.
+This activity should be performed fully or referenced when the NRC is concerned with the quality of licensed operator requalification training at a facility.
+Initiators for this activity may include: (1) significant in-plant operator performance issues that have requalification training quality as a root cause, (2) a failure rate on a requalification examination of greater than or equal to 50 percent, (3) indications of a breakdown in the systems approach to training at the facility, or (4) as a possible response to allegations associated with licensed operator performance or requalification.
 Prior to initiating this activity, consult with the operator licensing program office and obtain concurrence from the affected region’s Regional Administrator.